laminlabs/lamin-blog/docs/vitessce.md

 ### Zarr-based data access

 When data is stored in a Zarr-based format, the Vitessce Jupyter widget can use the Zarr Store interface to perform partial reads (as opposed to relying on HTTP requests).
-This is made possible thanks to the experimental remote procedure call feature of [Anywidget](https://github.com/manzt/anywidget), which Vitessce uses internally when data is specified using `_store`-suffixed parameters (e.g., `adata_store` for [AnnDataWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.AnnDataWrapper)).
+This is made possible thanks to the experimental remote procedure call feature of [anywidget](https://github.com/manzt/anywidget), which Vitessce uses internally when data is specified using `_store`-suffixed parameters (e.g., `adata_store` for [AnnDataWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.AnnDataWrapper)).

 ### LaminDB artifacts

 When LaminDB is used to manage datasets, these datasets can be visualized by passing artifacts directly to Vitessce during configuration.
 Specifically, Vitessce can be configured using `_artifact`-suffixed dataset parameters (e.g., `adata_artifact` for [AnnDataWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.AnnDataWrapper)).
 Unlike the aforementioned Zarr-based case, artifact-based configuration is not restricted to particular formats, for instance, enabling visualization of H5AD- and OME-TIFF-based artifacts (e.g., `img_artifact` for [ImageOmeTiffWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.ImageOmeTiffWrapper)).
-Examples of artifact-based configuration of Vitessce can be found in the [Lamin documentation](https://docs.lamin.ai/vitessce) as well as in a new [example notebook](https://lamin.ai/vitessce/examples/transform/3ixi4FetqaJk) accessible as a Transform.
+Examples of artifact-based configuration of Vitessce can be found at [docs.lamin.ai/vitessce](https://docs.lamin.ai/vitessce) as well as this [example notebook](https://lamin.ai/vitessce/examples/transform/3ixi4FetqaJk).

 ## Visualizing data stored using multiple formats